MicrosoftDocs/Hololens/hololens/hololens2-cloud-connected-configure.md

 ## Application Licenses

-Application licenses may be needed to grant access to purchased work apps or online services, these licenses can be applied to either users, user groups, or device groups.
+An application license allows a user to either install company purchased Apps or upgrade from a free trial to the full version of an app.
+Application licenses can be applied to either users, user groups, or device groups.
 You&#39;ll need Remote Assist licenses for users in your organization to use Remote Assist.
-Once you&#39;ve set up your users in a group you&#39;ll be able to connect Remote Assist to that group or individual users.
+For the purpose of this guide we'll assign Remote Assist licenses to the user group we created above in [Azure Users and Groups](hololens2-cloud-connected-configure.md#azure-users-and-groups).

 The requirements for licenses can be different depending on if the user will be making the Remote Assist call from a device or will be a remote collaborator from Microsoft Teams.
-However if your user could be making remote assist calls or be using teams then there is no harm in assigning them licenses for both.
+By default the Remote Assist and Teams check boxes are both marked.
+For the purposes of this guide, we suggest to leave the default boxes checked.

 1. Learn more about the different [Licensing and product requirements per role](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements#licensing-and-product-requirements-per-role).
 There are a few different types of Remote Assist licenses so be sure to get the correct ones for your needs.
 2. You&#39;ll need to [acquire the license](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/buy-remote-assist).